 Add ½ of the shrimp to the pan in one even layer.
 Sear until browned and no longer translucent, about 2 minutes on each side.

 Add the first batch of shrimp, the remaining sauce, and the minced green onions.
 Cook until the sauce has thickened slightly, about 2 minutes.
-Season with salt, as needed.
+Season with kosher salt, as needed.